Ultimate AFRICA Travel Guide

 West Africa generally refers to the countries of Benin, Burkina Faso, Cape Verde, The Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone and Togo.

-North Africa generally refers to the countries of Morocco, Western Sahara, Algeria, Tunisia, Libya, Egypt and Sudan.
+North Africa generally refers to the countries of Morocco, Western Sahara, Algeria, Tunisia, Libya, Egypt, and Sudan.
+Some of these countries are often grouped together with the Middle East region.

 There is no shortage of great things to do in Africa during your visit and the biggest problem you’ll face is fitting them all into your itinerary.